 Histamine And Foods

 All foods considered to be high histamine should be suspect as they can add fuel to the fire going on in your body.
-You are reacting to histamine released by your immune system and high histamine foods will bother you if you run out of one or both enzymes that remove histamine (usually diamine oxidase or DAO).
-Histamine can be metabolized in 2 ways: by oxidative deamination by DAO (former name: histaminase) or by ring methylation by histamine-N-methyltransferase (HNMT).
+You are reacting to histamine released by your immune system and high histamine foods will bother you if you run out of one or both enzymes that remove histamine (usually diamine oxidase or DAO which is extracellularly and in the intestine and kidney).
+Histamine can be metabolized in 2 ways: by oxidative deamination by DAO (former name: histaminase) or by ring methylation by histamine-N-methyltransferase (HNMT) which takes place intracellularly.
 DAO is released into the circulation and is concentrated in the small intestine where it neutralizes the histamine in food or histamine made by some gut bacteria from histidine in your food.
 HNMT breaks down histamine at an intracellular level.
-It is found in high levels in the liver, and kidney and is important at breaking down histamine in the nervous system.
+It is found in high levels in the liver, and kidney, lung, eyes and lymph nodes and is important at breaking down histamine in the nervous system.
 HNMT is also important in the airway, where it protects against histamine in these tissues, including the bronchial epithelium where it protects against histamine induced asthma.
-Most people make plenty of these enzymes to take care of the incoming histamine, however when mast cells are releasing a lot of histmine, there is not enough enzymes to deal with it.
+Most people make plenty of these enzymes to take care of the incoming histamine, however when mast cells are releasing a lot of histamine, there is not enough enzymes to deal with it.
 Besides running out of enzymes, they may not have enough of the necessary nutrients to make the enzymes that degrade the histamine, or they might have a decreased ability to make these enzymes for genetic reasons.

 There are both foods high in histamine as well as foods that compete for the same enzymes needed to degrade histamine and foods that trigger mast cell release of histamine.
 All these categories will add to the histamine load and inflammation in the body for people who are sensitive.
-Foods high in histamines include alcohol (think red wine, beer), aged meats, spoiled meat, shellfish and fermented products Then there is the fact that histamine is made from the amino acid histidine.
+Foods high in histamines include aged meats, spoiled meat, shellfish and fermented products.
+Then there is the fact that histamine is made from the amino acid histidine.
 A carboxyl group is removed from the amino acid histidine and it becomes histamine.
-Some bacteria and yeast can change histidine in foods to histamine, which is why fermented foods containing protein can be high in histamine.
+Some bacteria and possibly yeast can change histidine in foods to histamine, which is why fermented foods containing protein can be high in histamine.
 Some gut bacteria can turn histidine in foods into histamine also.
-This means a person with dysbiosis (gut bacteria imbalance) may end up making histamine from any high protein food containing histidine.
+Some gut flora will increase histamine levels in the gut while others will lower it.
+A product called Probiota Histaminx was made to specifically lower histamine in the gut and is useful to people with high histamine.
+If a person has dysbiosis (gut bacteria imbalance) they may end up making histamine from any high protein food containing histidine.
 Such foods are beef, bison, pork, parmesan cheese, pork, chicken, turkey, lamb, soy, fish such as tuna, catfish and to a lesser degree seeds, nuts and beans and even lesser degree, grains.
-Here is a list of foods high in histidine.
-Note that some cuts of meat are lower than others from the same animal.

 There are also some foods that trigger histamine release from mast cells.
-These include fruits such as chocolate, nuts, shellfish, bananas, tomatoes, kiwi, lime, lemon, pineapple, papaya and plum.
+These include citrus, chocolate, shellfish, tomatoes, and pineapple.
 Additionally some additives such as MSG, sulfites, nitrites, benzoate and artificial food colorings can increase histamine reactions in the body.

 If an individual is taking one of these drugs, they may be adding to the excess histamine level in their body.